Safer travel guidance for public transport users, walkers, cyclists, drivers

 If you have any problems or you feel ill during your journey, speak to a member of transport staff.
 In the case of an emergency, contact the emergency services as you normally would.

-If you need help, you should stay two metres apart from staff or, where that it is not possible, one metre while wearing a face covering.
+If you need help, you should stay at least one metre apart from staff where possible.
 Where this is not possible, you should try to avoid physical contact and keep the time you spend near staff as short as possible.

 Children on public transport